RikVN/Neural_DRS/README.md

 Noe that the input file should be in the correct character-level format (src/preprocess.py).
 The output will be automatically postprocessed.
 You can only use multiple models if you are using the ensemble branch of OpenNMT (see above).

-If you parsed the PMB 2.1.0 development set (or any other set with gold standard available), you can calculate an F-score by using Counter:
+If you parsed a gold standard dev/test set, you can calculate an F-score by using Counter:

 ```
 python ../DRS_parsing/evaluation/counter.py -f1 $CLF_OUTPUT -f2 $GOLD_DEV